mnot/I-D/proxy-status/draft.md

 * Extra Parameters:
   - rcode: A sh-string conveying the DNS RCODE that indicates the error type.
 See {{!RFC8499}}, Section 3.
 * Recommended HTTP status code: 502

+## Destination Not Found

+* Name: destination_not_found
+* Description: The intermediary cannot determine the appropriate destination to use for this request; for example, it may not be configured.
+Note that this error is specific to gateways, which typically require specific configuration to identify the "backend" server; forward proxies use in-band information to identify the origin server.
+* Extra Parameters: None.
+* Recommended HTTP status code: 500

+## Destination Unavailable

+* Name: destination_unavailable
+* Description: The intermediary considers the next hop to be unavailable; e.g., recent attempts to communicate with it may have failed, or a health check may indicate that it is down.
+* Extra Parameters:
+* Recommended HTTP status code: 503

 ## Destination IP Prohibited